Kate Middleton Pregnancy: Royal Baby Boy? The Subtle Signs That This May Be True, Says ‘Good Housekeeping’

-The due date of Prince William and Kate Middleton’s third baby is fast approaching and royal enthusiasts are on edge to discover whether the couple will welcome a new little prince or princess to add to their already-adorable family, which comprises of Prince George and Princess Charlotte.
+The due date of Prince William and Kate Middleton’s third baby is fast approaching, and royal enthusiasts are on edge to discover whether the couple will welcome a new little prince or princess to add to their already-adorable family, which comprises of Prince George and Princess Charlotte.

 Rumors have swirled that the Duke and Duchess of Cambridge are possibly expecting twins, yet Prince William himself shut this rumor down comically.
 The royal responded to a query about the possibility of two new children.
-Hello! shares William’s reply.
+Hello! shared William’s reply.

 “Twins?
 I think my mental health would be tested with twins.
 Two is fine, I don’t know how I’m going to cope with three, I’m going to be permanently tired.”

-However, there is now speculation that the beloved royal couple will be welcoming another baby boy, based on the consistent hue of choice that Kate Middleton seems to be donning regularly as of late.
+However, there is now speculation that the beloved royal couple will be welcoming another baby boy, based on the consistent hue of choice that Kate Middleton seems to be regularly donning as of late.

 Even in Kate’s most recent appearance, during which the beauty shared a panel with her soon-to-be sister-in-law, Meghan Markle, the women matched in their complementary blue hues.
-This was likely pre-planned, but seems to be a choice orchestrated by Middleton’s ongoing color selections over the past months.
+This was likely pre-planned but seems to be a choice orchestrated by Middleton’s ongoing color selections over the past months.
 Blue has been the predominant trend in attire for the duchess, which leaves onlookers to wonder if Kate is attempting to tell us all something about the gender of the unborn royal.

 Kate Middleton’s Baby Bump Is Bigger Than Ever In Chic Blue Dress At Nearly… https://t.co/KLNTvH6kTY via https://t.co/zstjZK6ka4